CodingBanana

 7 min read📖 Intermediate

 More than half of all web traffic comes from mobile devices.
-Designing only for desktop means half your visitors get a broken experience.
-Responsive design isn't optional — it's the baseline.
+If your Netflix clone only looks good on a desktop, half your visitors get a broken experience.
+Let's fix that.

-A media query wraps CSS rules so they only apply when a condition is met:
+A media query wraps a block of CSS that only applies when a condition is true — usually a screen width condition.

 }